hendriks73/accurate-tempo/README.md

 creating new files, you can also choose to update existing `.jams` files with the flag `--update-jams`.

 Note that the default settings are rather fine-grained, i.e., it takes very long to run the script.
-If you like to sacrifice BPM resolution for speed, set `--hop` to a larger value (default is `1`).
+If you like to sacrifice BPM resolution for speed, set `--hop` to a larger value like `16` (default is `1`).
-In this case `--hop` defines the hop length used for creating the energy/activation function.
+Hop defines the hop length used for creating the energy/activation function used by RLAC.

 ## License